-On this page you'll find a number of resources designed to support our MA graduate students' pursuits within non-academic careers.
-As these resources reflect, we consider academia only one option among many for a fulfilling post-MA trajectory, and we are here to support and encourage students in whatever professional and personal directions they pursue after our MA program.
-To talk more about non-academic career opportunities, please feel free to reach out to our graduate program director, Dr. Lisa Rasmussen, or for further non-philosophy-specific support, consider scheduling an appointment with the UNC Charlotte Career Center.
+On this page you'll find a number of resources designed to support our students' pursuits within non-academic careers.
+As these resources reflect, we consider academia only one option among many for a fulfilling career trajectory, and we are here to support and encourage students in whatever professional and personal directions they pursue after our program.
+To talk more about non-academic career opportunities, please feel free to reach out to our undergraduate program director, Dr. Mark Sanders, our graduate program director, Dr. Andrea Pitts, or consider scheduling an appointment with the UNC Charlotte Career Center.

 What can I do with a Master's Degree in Philosophy?
 Description of some potential non-academic career paths after the MA, and a list of professional skills to describe your training and expertise.

 Launching a Non-Academic Career: Are you considering a non-academic career?
 In this section we outline the steps you can take to make this transition.
 It starts with creating your professional narrative, enhancing that narrative as you gain more experience, and then using that narrative to apply for non-academic positions.

 Philosophers Beyond Academia Network: The Philosophers Beyond Academia Network is open to any person holding a degree in philosophy (bachelor's, masters, or doctorate) whose primary profession is not as an academic, as well as those studying or working in philosophy who are interested in exploring non-academic opportunities.
 We welcome those with philosophy backgrounds who are working in alternative-academic careers, such as university administration or academic publishing, as well as those whose careers are in business, journalism, technology, the arts, nonprofits, government, and other sectors.